 Each year participants may elect to contribute up to 75 percent of their annual compensation subject to certain limits as defined in the Plan.
-Contributions are limited by the Internal Revenue Code, which established a maximum contribution of \$16,500 (\$22,000 for participants age 50 or older) for the year ended December 31, 2011.
+Contributions are limited by the Internal Revenue Code, which established a maximum contribution of \$17,000 (\$22,500 for participants age 50 or older) for the year ended December 31, 2012.
 Participants may elect to make pre-tax contributions and/or after-tax Roth elective contributions into their accounts.
 Participants may also contribute amounts representing distributions from certain other defined benefit or defined contribution plans.
-Under the Safe Harbor and certain other provisions of the Plan, eligible employees who have not made an affirmative election to defer or not defer will have elective deferrals withheld in the amount of six percent of their compensation, to be invested in the appropriate target date retirement fund.
-Participants may direct their investments into one or more of the investment options offered by the Plan, with no more than 25 percent of their investment allocations directed into shares of the Company's common stock.
+Under the safe harbor and certain other provisions of the Plan, eligible employees who have not made an affirmative election to defer or not defer will have elective deferrals withheld in the amount of six percent of their compensation, to be invested in the appropriate target date retirement fund.
+Participants may direct their investments into one or more of the investment options offered by the Plan, with no more than 25 percent of their investment allocations directed into shares of the Company's unitized stock fund.